Today, I have an interesting way to make money to share with you. Did you know that you can make $180,000 a year by selling your poop?

-Yes, this is a real way to make extra money.
+Yes, this is a real way to make extra money and you can actually get paid to sell poop (and get paid to poop!).

-To learn more about this way to make extra income, I interviewed Michael Harrop, as he is an expert on this topic and answered many of the questions that you probably have.
+To learn more about how to make extra income and get paid to poop, I interviewed Michael Harrop, as he is an expert on this topic and answered many of the questions that you probably have.

 Michael founded Human Microbes, which is a stool donor network currently serving the USA and Canada.